marifyo/fggcosha/_posts/2014-05-10-election-meeting-reminder.md

 ## Executive Positions and Nominees

-Here are the positions and the nominees up for consideration.
+Here are the positions to be filled and the nominees up for consideration.

 ### President
 1. Juliet Ume